arnaufp/WorkflowComputations/Dates/Target Time = Raised Time + Working Hours Offset.md

     );
 }

-/*
-At this point the "validWorkingDays" Enumerable holds a list of valid DateTime objects e.g. Raised Time +1 working day, +2 working days, etc.
+//At this point the "validWorkingDays" Enumerable holds a list of valid DateTime objects e.g. Raised Time +1 working day, +2 working days, etc.

-To get the offset target time, it uses .ElementAt to return the element at a specified index (number of working days) of the enumerable
+//To get the offset target time, it uses .ElementAt to return the element at a specified index (number of working days) of the enumerable new_job_target_time = validWorkingDays.ElementAt((int)workingDays.Value-1);
-*/
-new_job_target_time = validWorkingDays.ElementAt((int)workingDays.Value-1);

 return new_job_target_time;